MCResourcePile/addon-project/src/content/wiki/guides/commands.md

 #### Server-Wide Commands

-- /about = /icanhasbukkit = /ver = /version (plugin) - Shows information regarding server plugins
-- /plugins = /pl - Shows all plugins on the server
 - /droplets = /drp (player) - Shows how many [droplets](gameplay/droplets) a player has
 - /friends = /frs (page number) - Shows what servers your friends are on
 - /stats (player) - Shows player stats